Frequently Asked Questions

 - Gather evidence of the crash.
 Getting information such as names, phone numbers, pictures from the scene, pictures of your injuries, and more can help you when filing your claim.
 This evidence will be used to find who was at fault and defend yourself from wrongdoing if the trucker's insurance company tries to put some of the blame on you.

 - Contact a trucking accident lawyer.
 After your trucking accident, legal representation will help strengthen your claim and give you the ability to focus on your recovery rather than fighting a stressful battle with insurance companies.
-Contact a trucking accident attorney to help fix things quickly and get your life back to normal as soon as possible.
+Contact an attorney to help fix things quickly and get your life back to normal as soon as possible.

 Being involved in a trucking accident is a major event.
 With help from an experienced trucking accident lawyer, you can put an advocate on your side to help you resolve your claim quickly and fairly.
 Contact us today at (573) 240-8866 to learn more about how we can help you make this ordeal easier.